The evolutionary advantage of guilt: co-evolution of social and non-social guilt in structured populations: Introduction

-and are imperfect." - Peter J. Conradi \citep{Conradi2010} \\ \\ Machine ethics involving the capacity for artificial intelligence (AI) to act morally is an open project for scientists and engineers \citep{frank:1998bv,pereira2021employing}.
-One important challenge is how to represent emotions that are thought to modulate human moral behaviour, such as guilt, in computational models \citep{marsella2014computationally,gaudou2014moral,pereira2016programming,kowalczuk2016computational,Luis2017AAMAS,man2019homeostasis}.
-Upon introspection, guilt is present as a feeling of being worthy of blame for a moral offence.
-Burdened with guilt, an agent may then act to restore a blameless internal state in which this painful emotion is no longer present \citep{tangney201323,smith2008wrong}.
+"We are guilty for no reason, or just because we exist anyway, and are imperfect." - Peter J. Conradi \citep{Conradi2010} \\ \\ Machine ethics, focused on the potential for artificial intelligence (AI) to engage in moral conduct, represents an interdisciplinary open project for scientists and engineers \citep{frank:1998bv,pereira2021employing,Awad2018,kobis2021}.
+An essential challenge within this field is the development of effective ways to represent emotions, like guilt, which are thought to shape human moral behavior, in computational models \citep{marsella2014computationally,gaudou2014moral,pereira2016programming,kowalczuk2016computational,Luis2017AAMAS,man2019homeostasis}.
+Upon introspection, interpersonal guilt is present as a feeling of being worthy of blame for a moral offence committed against others.
+Carrying the burden of guilt, a person may subsequently work towards restoring an internal state untainted by blame, ensuring the absence of this distressing emotion \citep{tangney201323}.
 The popular trend in research is to consider guilt more than shame as leading to reparative actions.
-This has been looked at by de Hooge, Zeelenberg and Breugelmans \citep{de2010restore}, stating that guilt entails reparative action when there is conscious admission and accountability of the wrongdoing by the transgressor.
+This has been looked at in \citep{de2010restore}, stating that guilt entails reparative action when there is a conscious admission and accountability of the wrongdoing by the transgressor.

 Sociocentric and egocentric cultures supposedly have different emotional expressions and experiences of shame and guilt.
-Sociocentric cultures, which are more social-looking, tend to generate more of a sense of character-intrinsic general shame, while more individualistic egocentric cultures lead more to a sense of specific action-intrinsic guilt in the transgressor \citep{Mayer2021}.
-Shame and guilt are often considered synonymous with one another, but shame is identified as a self-related emotion that motivates one to hide and escape, whereas guilt is identified as the emotion that motivates one to repair \citep{Bastin2016, Keng2017}.
+Sociocentric cultures, which are more social-looking, tend to generate more of a sense of character-intrinsic general shame, while more individualistic egocentric cultures lead to a sense of specific action-intrinsic guilt in the transgressor \citep{Mayer2021}.
+While shame and guilt are commonly thought to be synonymous, shame is defined as a self-centric emotion prompting the desire to hide and escape, whereas guilt is characterized by the motivation to engage in reparative actions \citep{Bastin2016, Keng2017}.
 One feels guilt for having told a lie, but one feels shame for being a liar \citep[p.102]{Joyce2006}.
 Guilt concerns transgressions; shame involves shortcomings.
 Guilt urges reparative action; shame encourages social withdrawal.
-Guilt requires that a person judges that punishment is deserved, and even self-inflicted, and that guilty others deserve it too.
+Guilt requires that a person judges that punishment is deserved, and even self-inflicted, and, moreover, that guilty others deserve it too.